sparrowcode/DiffableKit/Readme.md

 class TableRowModel: SPDiffableItem {}
 ```

-After it add properties, which you want use:
+After it add properties, which you want use.
+For example:

 ```swift
 class TableRowMode: SPDiffableItem {